Note on Belarus

 The subjective dimension of whereness, i.e. hereness, could well be the starting point for building a sense of community and belonging.
 This starting point already exists: many people in the lands of Rus’ and beyond describe themselves as “tuteyshe,” a word that means “from here.”
 They do not invoke borders, boundaries, nation states, languages or religions, but the facticity of location, a location defined by a deictic and therefore portable.
 Deictics do not have coordinates but they do have horizons.

-On the Local and the Universal: Belarusian Human Rights Activist Ales Bialiatski in Conversation with Olga V. Solovieva
+About the Local and What All Hold in Common: Belarusian Human Rights Activist Ales Bialiatski in Conversation with Olga V. Solovieva

 This interview took place during the workshop “Cultures of Protest in Contemporary Ukraine, Belarus and Russia” at the Neubauer Collegium for Culture and Society at the University of Chicago, 03/01/2019.